stolostron/rhacm-docs/manage_applications/managing_apps_console.md

 From the main _Applications_ dashboard, you can view information about all applications and select a specific application to view the dashboard for more information about that specific application.

-### Applications dashboard (all applications)
+### Applications dashboard

-From the _Overview_ tab on this dashboard, you can complete the following tasks:
+From the _Overview_ tab on this dashboard, you can complete the following tasks for all applications:

 * View a table that lists all applications.
-If needed, you can use the search box to filter the applications that are listed.
+If needed, you can use the _Search_ box to filter the applications that are listed.
 * From the _Applications_ page, you can view the following information:
   * The application name and namespace.
   * The number of managed clusters where the application is deployed through a subscription.
-  * The number of subscriptions that are used to deploy the application and the associated status.
+  * The number of subscriptions on the _hub_ cluster that are used to deploy the application and the associated status.
+Click to see the subscriptions on the managed clusters.
   * The date when the application was created.
   * The Grafana dashboard for the application.